 Wikipedia defines architecture as “the process and the product of planning, designing, and constructing buildings or other structures.”
-An architect is the one who is responsible for such planning, designing and construction.
+An architect is the one who is responsible for planning, designing, and construction.
 They are also responsible for the visual appearance of a structure and how a building impacts the place where it is built.
-The term “architect” is referred to a person who has a college degree in the field of architecture and is registered with a local government body.
+The term “architect” refers to a person who has a college degree in the field of architecture and is registered with a local government body.
 They must complete their professional training, after which they receive the certificate to practice as “architects.”
-People who do not have a degree and are not registered with the government can also practice architecture but they do not have the right to call themselves as “architects” and are not authorized to sign any construction drawings or layouts.
+People who do not have a degree and are not registered with the government can also practice architecture but they do not have the right to call themselves “architects” and are not authorized to sign any construction drawings or layouts.

 We all know that an architect designs and plans a space according to their client’s requirements.
 But if you think that the role of an architect is limited to that only, then you are completely wrong.
 Now the question arises, what is the role of an architect?

 An architect does not only plan the spaces of a building but also, works with the construction of a structure from the beginning to the end.
 There are several responsibilities during various stages of constructing a structure that an architect has to take care of, from initial drafting to the inauguration of the structure.

 When an architect is hired by a client, the first and most important duty of the architect is to gather all the information and design ideas that are necessary to design and plan a working and functional space.
 That space must also follow all the building by laws and also, must fulfill the client’s needs and demands.
 Let’s get into a little detail on what is the role of an architect or what an architect actually does from the start to the end of a project.

 The role of an architect in the building industry is immense and is usually divided into three general phases which are as follows: